Soccer-Arsenal stay top with derby win as Tottenham self-destruct | Sports-Games

 ALSO READ

-Soccer-Man City's Haaland wins Premier League Player of the Month for August
+Premier League: Manchester City's Erling Haaland wins player of the month award for August